-This insurance policy is delivered as a surplus line coverage under the Insurance Code of the State of Louisiana.
+This insurance policy is delivered as surplus line coverage under the Louisiana Insurance Code.

-In the event of insolvency of the company issuing this contract, the policyholder or claimant is not covered by the Louisiana Insurance Guaranty Association which guarantees only specific policies issued by an insurance company authorized to do business in Louisiana.
+In the event of insolvency of the company issuing this contract, the policyholder or claimant is not covered by the Louisiana Insurance Guaranty Association or the Louisiana Life and Health Insurance Guaranty Association, which guarantees only specific types of policies issued by insurance companies authorized to do business in Louisiana.

 - The Louisiana Department of Insurance issued guidance in 2015 for calculating, reporting and paying surplus lines taxes as a consequence of the state’s withdrawal from the Nonadmitted Insurance Multistate Agreement (NIMA) and the reduction of the surplus lines tax rate from 5% to 4.85% pursuant to Act 386 (H.B.
 259), Laws 2015 (both effective October 1, 2015).
 The guidance also provides notice of changes in Form 438 that are required by Act 193 (H.B.
 214), Laws 2015.
 Any surplus lines policy with an effective date before October 1, 2015, will continue to be taxed at the 5% rate, and any endorsement, cancellation, change in coverage, or other premium transaction related to a policy that has an invoice date before October 1, 2015, and that causes an addition to or refund of tax or additional or return premium attributable to the policy will also be taxed or refunded at the 5% rate.
 For a single-state policy with an effective date before October 1, 2015, to obtain a refund for taxes paid at the 5% rate.
 It will be necessary for the broker to amend the surplus lines tax return for the quarter in which the tax was originally reported and paid.